whblondeau/mrs_e/stories/just-another-route-66-poker-run.md

 First, that this was Joplin’s cover of "Ball and Chain", the 67 Monterey performance.

 Second, that the train of pain was smashing into her.
 She had no skin.
 No eyes.
-And her disembodied consciousness was sinking into that body… and it kept hurting more...
+And her disembodied consciousness was sinking into that body… and it kept hurting more…

 _“Honey, you have to hold onto yourself!
 You have to be you… or you’ll come apart and be gone forever.”_